YupingLu/biclique/cran-comments.md

-This is a small patch release fixing the check errors on CRAN
+This is a small patch release.
-* VERSION clashes issue is solved.
+* Rename argument names for bi.clique.
+* Format bi.clique output.
+* Add a new example input file.

 ## Test environments
 * OS X, R 3.4.2